devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 1.  **PocketBase Executable:** Downloads a PocketBase executable (latest version by default, or a specified version) and stores it in a central location (`~/.pb-manager/bin/`).
 All managed instances use this single binary.
 2.  **Instance Configuration:** Details about each managed PocketBase instance (name, domain, port, data directory, HTTPS settings, HTTP/2, max body size) are stored in a JSON file (`~/.pb-manager/instances.json`).
-3.  **CLI Configuration:** Global settings for `pb-manager` itself, like default Certbot email, default PocketBase version for setup, and logging verbosity, are stored in `~/.pb-manager/cli-config.json`.
+3.  **CLI Configuration:** Global settings for `pb-manager` itself, like default Certbot email, default PocketBase version for setup, API settings (for internal communication), and logging verbosity, are stored in `~/.pb-manager/cli-config.json`.
 4.  **Version Cache:** The latest fetched PocketBase version from GitHub is cached for 24 hours in `~/.pb-manager/version-cache.json` to reduce API calls.
 5.  **Data Isolation:** Each instance is given its own data directory under `~/.pb-manager/instances_data/`, ensuring that databases and files are kept separate.
 6.  **PM2:** For each instance, `pb-manager` generates an entry in a PM2 ecosystem file (`~/.pb-manager/ecosystem.config.js`).
 PM2 is then used to run, monitor, and manage the lifecycle of these PocketBase processes.